 - Pack picnics.
 Most areas have picnic benches and parks.
 Even rest areas have pavilions and facilities for a quick lunch break if you are driving.
 You can’t get much cheaper than pb&j, and if you are unfamiliar with the local food, this might just be your go-to frugal food choice.

 - CarRentals.com has a wide variety of search options.
-Pick up and drop off at the same location of possible.
+Pick up and drop off at the same location if possible.
 It might take a little extra time, but it always saves over dropping off in a different city.

 - Don’t pay extra for rental car insurance.
 Most car insurance companies and credit cards will cover rental cars, just double check before you travel.
 Don’t get duped into paying extra – decline the rental car company insurance!
 One insurance you SHOULD be buying is travel insurance.
 You never know when something unseen or unexpected might happen, so be prepared for that.
-It will be worth the small up front cost to save losing it all because of a disaster.
+It will be worth the small upfront cost to save losing it all because of a disaster.
 Travelex Travel Insurance or Travel Guard by AIG will provide coverage for any budget.

 - Pick the economy size- get the smallest car you can manage.
 It will save on gas as well.